Server Settings

 • Web Client

 NOTE: All clients that are intended to be used for Enterprise Server connection need to be activated in the Server Manager.
-If a client is deactivated here, users won't be able to use the disabled edition to connect to the Enterprise Server.
+If a client is deactivated here, users will not be able to use the disabled edition to connect to the Enterprise Server.

 New connection from different device